Living in north-east Spain

-North Eastern Spain is home to the historical regions of Catalonia, Aragon, The Basque Country and La Rioja, home of the popular Spanish wines.
+North Eastern Spain is home to the historical regions of Catalonia, Aragon, The Basque Country and La Rioja.

 Most of us have heard of Rioja wine, but did you know this comes from the La Rioja region of Spain?
-It is in fact the smallest of the Spanish regions and lies towards the north of the country bordered to the south by Castile-Leon and to the north by Navarra and the Basque Country.
+The smallest of the Spanish regions and lies towards the north of the country, bordered to the south by Castile-Leon and to the north by Navarra and the Basque Country.
 It is home to the Ebro River, the capital of Logroño, and the wine capital of Haro.
 The region is also notable thanks to the several dinosaur footprints that have been found here.

-The gently rolling green hills and pace of life here will suit those who are looking for a peaceful existence in the countryside and who enjoy outdoor pursuits like horse riding, fishing, hiking and nature.
+The gently rolling green hills and pace of life here will suit those who are looking for a peaceful existence in the countryside.
+It’s also perfect for outdoor pursuits like horse riding, fishing, hiking and nature.
 Skiing is possible too and there is a strong drive towards eco-tourism.

-La Rioja has seven valleys, and its highlands are home to numerous varieties of trees – including beech, pine and oak (generally used for timber).
-These hillsides provide excellent pasture for sheep and cattle, as well as almond, oak and olive trees – and of course the enormous vineyards used to make the famous Rioja wines.
+La Rioja has seven valleys, and its highlands are home to numerous varieties of trees..
+These hillsides provide excellent pasture for sheep and cattle, as well as almond, oak and olive trees.
+And of course the enormous vineyards used to make the famous Rioja wines.

 La Rioja offers the best of small Spanish towns.
 Santo Domingo de Calzada, a walled medieval town, is still a major stop for pilgrims.
-Briones, a small village stands overlooking a sea of vineyards and Enisco is where dinosaurs lived and died some 120 million years’ ago.
+Briones, a small village stands overlooking a sea of vineyards and Enisco is where dinosaurs lived 120 million years’ ago.
 A place to explore.

 The capital city is Logroño with a population of around 155,000 and of course its main industry is Rioja wine.
 Settled originally by the Romans, it has a temperate climate and is not really a major tourist spot.
 The medieval centre boasts over 50 tapas bars and they all survive by offering maybe two or three specialities to be served with a variety of Rioja wines.